FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone2/CodeSmells/FranciscoRodrigues/review.md

 **Reviewer**: [Leandro Rodrigues] nº[68211]

 **Comments/Points to be corrected/Suggestions:**
-The code smell was correctly identified, but the refactoring suggestion could have been more in-depth.
+The code smell is correctly identified, but the refactoring suggestion could have been more in-depth.

 # Log